quiltedhills/htfc3-kubejs_patches/README.md

 • Added an additional Brass Mechanisms recipe <br/>
 • Increased how many redstone lamps you get per recipe <br/>
 • Added a pressure chamber recipe for Create basins <br/>
+• Added a sequenced recipe for Iron Hoes <br/>
 • Reduced the required pressure for some conflicting pressure chamber recipes from 4.0 to 3.0 <br/>
 • Added Mekanism recipes for synthesizing TFC dirt blocks <br/>
 • Tweaked some sand-related recipes <br/>